 Manipulation check:

-Have two judges, unaware of condition, measure each participant’s level of construal based on the abstractness of their responses to the why versus how manipulation
+Have two judges, unaware of condition, measure each participant’s level of construal based on the abstractness of their responses to the why versus how manipulation.

-If a response fit the criterion Y by X, where X was the participant’s response to prompt Y (i.e., participants’ responses were a subordinate means to the original statement “maintain good physical health”), have the judges code the response with a score of -1.
+If a response fits the criterion Y by X, where X was the participant’s response to prompt Y (i.e., participants’ responses were a subordinate means to the original statement “Maintain good physical health.”), have the judges code the response with a score of -1.

 If a response fit the criterion X by Y (i.e., participants’ responses were a superordinate end served by maintaining good physical health), have the judges code the response with a score of +1.